EXALAB/exalab.github.io/privacypolicyforplay/ubsf/index.md

 ### android.permission.ACCESS_FINE_LOCATION:

-Used to check device current gps status is disabled or enabled, etc.
+Used to check device current GPS status is disabled or enabled, etc.